Kash1503/user-centric-frontend-development-milestone-project/README.md

 - Schedule of future events with links to ticket sales
 - Live news feed for Band related news and events
+- Pricing chart for the booking section
+- Band availability visible with booking form
+- 'Subscribe' button so users can subscibe/follow band social media without leaving page

 ## Technologies Used